 NB Canada and its affiliates provide advisory and other services for many clients.
 Specifically, NB SMA Managers manage accounts for many clients in accordance with various strategies.
-Similarly, many NB Canada Advisers manage more than one strategy or more than one product type (e.g., NB SMAs, Private Funds).
+Similarly, many NB Canada Advisers manage more than one strategy or more than one product type (e.g., NB SMAs for retail clients, separately managed accounts for institutional and other clients, Private Funds).
 In most cases, those services, strategies and products will have differing fees.

-In providing various services to its clients, NB Canada (and NB Canada Advisers) and its affiliates (and their financial professionals) face conflicts of interest with respect to activities performed for, or opportunities recommended or provided to, clients.
+In providing various services to its retail clients, NB Canada (and NB Canada Advisers) and its affiliates (and their financial professionals) face conflicts of interest with respect to activities performed for, or opportunities recommended or provided to, retail clients, on the one hand, and their other clients on the other hand.
 For example, in determining how to allocate certain investment opportunities, NB Canada and NB Canada Advisers have an incentive to allocate the best opportunities to certain clients or groups of clients (e.g., Favored Clients), which can mean allocating those opportunities away from other clients.
 Similarly, NB Canada and NB Canada Advisers have an incentive to dedicate more time and resources to certain clients or groups of clients).